-Table Base Information Population Approach Sauras Methodology Accumptions Name Reference Item Actual / Estimate Source Methodology Assumptions Table 4.1.1: Capital expenditure greater than 5% of construction cost 4.1.1.a Description of works, Date recognised, Expenditure (\$ nominal) Actual SAP (Referencing the RCM template) EGP analysed the underpinning data for the RCM template and with a view to identifying any capex that is > than 5% of the construction cost.
-EGP did not have any capex that met the criteria of the template.
-EGP has interpreted that the capex required in the template is for the period 1 Jan 18 to 30 Jun 18.
+Table Base Information Population Approach Source Mathadalamy Assumptions Name Reference ltem Actual / Estimate Source Methodology Assumptions Table 4.1.1: Capital expenditure greater than 5% of construction cost 4.1.1.a Description of works, Date recognised, Expenditure (\$ nominal) Estimate: 2001 Actual: 2008, 2014 and 2015: SAP (Referencing the RCM template) EGP analysed the underpinning data for the RCM template and with a view to identifying any capex that is > than 5% of the construction cost.
+EGP had capex that met the criteria of the template in: 2001, 2008, 2014 and 2015.
+2001: This expenditure was incurred prior to Jemena's acquisition of the pipeline.
+To the best of our knowledge and belief EGP does not have within its possession or control, information that could be used to provide a description of works that were undertaken in 2001.
+Enquiries were made with previous owners however EGP was unable to obtain a description of the works undertaken in 2001.
+Refer to Explanation of estimated amounts (pg.
+68) for further details of this estimate.
+2008, 2014 and 2015: EGP extracted Description of works, Date recognised and Expenditure (\$ nominal) from the SAP FAMR.
+Mid-point Net Capital Expenditure Gross Up SAP FAMR Expenditure (\$ nominal) are escalated to a mid-year point to account for the return on capital for capital expenditure incurred during the year.
+EGP has interpreted that the capex required in the template is for the life to date basis for the pipeline.
+For the Jun18 disclosures, EGP interpreted that the capex required in the template only related to the period 1 Jan 18 to 30 Jun 18.